WitchDevelops/WitchDevelops/README.md

 # About me
 <h2>👋 Hello there, I'm Domi</h2>
-<br>I'm working at eStoreLabs as junior frontend developer and at Syntro AI startup as head of product and UX/UI/frontend.
+<br>I'm working at eStoreLabs as a junior frontend developer and at Syntro AI startup as head of product and UX/UI/frontend.
 You can also hire me as a freelancer to design and code a homepage for you.
 <br>I'm also open to collaborate on beginner-friendly projects, that would be super cool :D

 # Contact